Eucalyptus Essential Oil- Benefits, Uses, and Origin

 Boosts focus

-The refreshing feeling that the eucalyptus essential oil leaves makes it an effective stress reliever.
-And since it can clear the airways to make way for oxygen, it can actually encourage mental clarity.
-Lavender oil can be mixed with eucalyptus oil and used in a diffuser, leaving an energizing aroma in the room.
+Pro-tip: Lavender oil can be mixed with eucalyptus oil and used in a diffuser, leaving an energising aroma in the room.

 Eases joint and muscle pain